 The best way to retain the services of any professional person is by personal reference.
 Ask your friends and colleagues for advice.
 If you have no other sources, The Financial Planners Standards Council provides a listing of financial advisors who have qualified for the CFP designation.
 You may also decide to try the local Yellow Pages where most advisors are listed.
 Make sure that you speak with anyone that you are considering.
 Most advisors will be happy to meet with you without any obligation or cost.

 You do not have any guarantee of competence or ability.
-Some organizations have established programmes which mandate a course of study and require candidates to pass an examination and to engage in continuing legal education to maintain their designation.
-Two of the best known are the Financial Planners Standards Council (CFP) and the banking industry (PFP).
+Some organizations have established programmes which mandate a course of study and require candidates to pass an examination and engage in continuing legal education to maintain their designation.
+Two of the best-known are the Financial Planners Standards Council (CFP) and the banking industry (PFP).

 Generally private financial advisors are paid either by commissions on products which they sell to you or by fee for service or by a combination.
-Many experts feel that you are better off in a fee for service arrangement since you can be assured that the recommendations which you receive are not influenced by any other considerations.
-The fee is agreed in advance and is confirmed by letter of engagement signed by both of the parties.
+Many experts feel that you are better off in a fee-for-service arrangement since you can be assured that the recommendations you receive are not influenced by any other considerations.
+The fee is agreed upon in advance and is confirmed by the letter of engagement signed by both parties.